UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/02_connecting.md

 5:41 - Here we only have 16 nodes, each of which has four CPU-cores, as opposed to thousands of nodes with tens of CPU-cores in them.
 And so Wee ARCHIE mirrors a real supercomputer such as ARCHER in almost every way, except for just the speed and the scale.
 :::

 Finally, Wee ARCHIE makes its appearance again!
-This video uses Wee ARCHIE to explain the parallel computer architecture concepts introduced in this week.
+This video uses Wee ARCHIE to explain the parallel computer architecture concepts we've introduced.

 It is worth emphasising that the physical distance between the nodes does impact their communication time i.e. the further apart they are the longer it takes to send a message between them.
 Can you think of any reason why this behaviour may be problematic on large machines and any possible workarounds?